The full Masters degree is RICS, CIOB and APM accredited

-This course can be studied full-time on campus or part-time by distance learning.
-Admission onto the course is in September with an additional intake in January for full-time students.
+This course can be studied full-time, part-time on campus, or part-time by online distance learning.
+Admission onto the course is in September or January.

 The Masters award consists of four taught modules followed by a Research Methods module and Dissertation.
 The PgDip requires the completion of the four taught modules.
 All modules are delivered over a 15 week period and are assessed through written coursework.

-A 30 credit taught module is studied in each semester for the first 16 months.
+A 30 credit taught module is studied in each semester for the first 24 months.
 Assessment of these modules is driven by real-world problems aligned to your workplace and job role.
-Teaching is based around a virtual learning environment supported by interactive online sessions and optional on campus workshops for those able to attend.
+Teaching is based around a virtual learning environment supported by interactive online sessions.

 International students must provide evidence of proficiency in English - IELTS 6.0 with no band below 5.5 or an equivalent qualification are proof of this.

-Full-time study is delivered by a variety of learning and teaching methods.
+On campus study is delivered through a variety of learning and teaching methods.
 Lectures introduce new material and provide the core knowledge base for each module.
 Tutorials offer the opportunity for discussion and debate with personalised instruction from lecturers.
 Project work is an important aspect of the course enabling you to initiate and control research or other techniques to develop solutions to prescribed tasks.
-Throughout the course expert guest lecturers in various fields are invited to deliver lectures.
+Throughout the course expert guest lecturers in relevant fields are invited to deliver lectures.